Hayden-Slinger/John-Deere-Team-2-/README.md

 John Deere 2 Report.docx --  Written report providing details of the Project.

+John Deere Cleaning 5.6.24 (1).R -- R code that takes the raw data and processes it into the final output data

 John Deere Smart test Analysis.pdf -- More details from John Deere about their Smart Test, the data structure, and requirements for metric calculations

 Presentation - John Deere 2.pptx -- PowerPoint delivered to John Deere staff after the conclusion of the project.